An Expectation-Maximization Algorithm for Training Clean Diffusion Models from Corrupted Observations: Conclusion

 \section{Conclusion}

 In this paper, we proposed EMDiffusion, a novel expectation-maximization (EM) framework for training diffusion models primarily from corrupted observations.
+The key assumption is that it is information-theoretically possible to learn the underlying distribution from measurements.
 Our method demonstrated state-of-the-art performance in image inpainting, denoising, and deblurring across various datasets.
-A minor limitation is the need for a small amount of clean images to initialize EM iterations.
-Future work will aim to eliminate this requirement, potentially by incorporating traditional machine learning techniques, such as using preprocessed images from unsupervised inpainting, deblurring, or denoising for initialization.
+Additionally, an important finding is that a small amount of clean, in-distribution data can act as an implicit regularizer, aiding the training of diffusion models from corrupted observations.
+Future work will aim to 1) extend initialization approaches, potentially by incorporating foundation models or traditional machine learning techniques, such as using preprocessed images from unsupervised inpainting, deblurring, or denoising for initialization, and 2) extend to various imaging inverse problems and learning unknown forward models or noise statistics.